kratisto/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 - [RIPE](https://www.ripe.net/)
 - [APNIC](https://www.apnic.net/) (Please note that support for National Internet Registries - NIRs - is experimental at the moment)

+Please note that the WHOIS record for the provided public IPv4 block **must precisely match the desired range**.
+Selecting a parent or child IPv4 block will leave you unable to use that range.

 It is now possible to use ARIN, RIPE or APNIC IP blocks on any OVHcloud region.
 This enhanced flexibility enables more efficient management and optimized allocation of IP addresses to meet your company's specific needs.

 Unlike the previous policy, where an ARIN block could only be used with OVHcloud services located in Canada or the USA, and a RIPE block could only be used with OVHcloud services located in Europe, this restriction has been lifted.